• Skip to primary navigation

 • filling

-• egg yolk or water to close the wontons
+• water to close the wontons

 • 2 servings egg noodles